 Your ultimate guide to the best Carcassonne expansions large and small.
 The iconic title that helped usher in the modern board game and popularize the tile-laying game has also launched many expansions.
 There are so many that if you wander in a game shop you might see an entire shelf dedicated to the multitude of Carcassonne content out there.
 It can be very intimidating so do not worry, sit back, relax and let us tell you all you need to know.
 This is our comprehensive guide to the best Carcassonne Expansions.

-Visit the Carcassonne Guide for all other information.
+Visit the Carcassonne Page for all other information.

 LARGE EXPANSIONS (10 TOTAL)